CLIMATE HYSTERIA AND RELATED MATTERS BUT ‘WHO’ IS BEHIND ALL THIS?

 1. That the planet is increasingly becoming over populated.

 2. That resources are fast running out and must somehow be conserved

 3. That economic growth is the problem and not the solution,

 4. That humanity is the real enemy, particularly rich people and modern developed democracies.

-Their solution to these perceived problems appear to be to significantly reduce the world population, to destabilise and restructure modern developed democracies and create a global governance by a self-appointed elite. (shades of the EU)
+Their solution to these perceived problems appear to be to significantly reduce the world population, to de-stabilise and restructure modern developed democracies and create a global governance by a self-appointed elites. (shades of the EU).